Shadow of a Man (song)

-Release and composition
+Release and lyrical content

-"Shadow of a Man" was written and produced by Lady Gaga with Andrew Watt and Cirkut.
-It was first teased with a short audio clip from the song which played at the end of Gaga Chromatica Ball (2024), a concert film of Gaga's 2022 stadium tour in support of the album Chromatica (2020).
-The full track was released in 2025 as the eleventh track of her studio album Mayhems standard edition.
+"Shadow of a Man" was written and produced by Lady Gaga alongside Andrew Watt and Cirkut.
+A short clip of the song was first teased at the end of Gaga Chromatica Ball (2024), a concert film of Gaga's 2022 stadium tour in support of the album Chromatica (2020).
+The full track was later released in 2025 as the eleventh song on the standard edition of her studio album Mayhem.

-Talking about the song shortly after the album's release, Gaga said, "In my career, I was often the only woman in the room, and this record was a chance to proclaim that I've learned how to dance in the shadow of those men".
-She also said it is the track from Mayhem which probably best represents where she is in her life right now.
-Beats Per Minute interpreted the song's lyrics as a message of empowerment, particularly for pop artists facing constant scrutiny and questions about their relevance.
-Billboard highlighted how Gaga critiques the unequal pressures placed on female artists—expected to work harder for less recognition in "Shadow of a Man".
-As the song builds to an intense, high-energy chorus, she pushes back fiercely, refusing to keep taking the blame for things that weren’t her fault ("I don't wanna be the one to fall on the knife.")
-Black Girl Nerds found "Shadow of a Man" Gaga's most introspective song to date, writing that it not only references how Gaga has grappled with feeling overshadowed by male artists throughout her career, but also addresses the complexities of identity and personal growth.
-In a round-table discussion by Atwood Magazine, Kevin Cost interpreted the song's general message as "I am me, and not a single person can darken my light."
+Talking about the song shortly after the album's release, Gaga said: "In my career, I was often the only woman in the room, and this record was a chance to proclaim that I've learned how to dance in the shadow of those men".
+She also stated it is the track from Mayhem that probably best represents where she was in her life at that time.
+JT Early of Beats per Minute interpreted the song's lyrics as a message of empowerment, particularly for pop artists facing constant scrutiny and questions about their relevance.
+Stephen Daw of Billboard highlighted the way in "Shadow of a Man", Gaga critiques the unequal pressures on female artists, who are expected to work harder for less recognition than are men.
+As the song builds to an intense, high-energy chorus, she fiercely pushes back, refusing to keep accepting blame for things that were not her fault ("I don't wanna be the one to fall on the knife").
+Jason Collins of Black Girl Nerds found "Shadow of a Man" Gaga's most introspective song to date, writing it references the way Gaga has dealt with feelings of being overshadowed by male artists during her career, and addresses the complexities of identity and personal growth.
+In a round-table discussion by Atwood Magazine, Kevin Cost interpreted the song's main message as: "I am me, and not a single person can darken my light".

-"Shadow of a Man" received comparisons to the music style of Michael Jackson (pictured in 1983).